babycamel/afew/README.md

-# afew
+# Advanced Fisheries Economics Workshop

-Advanced Fisheries Economics Workshop
+Links to materials can be found here along with further instructions.